tanweijie123/tp/docs/UserGuide.md

 #### Sessions

-Sessions are a timeslot that is scheduled for a training session.
+Sessions are timeslots that are marked for a training session.
 It contains information about the gym, the session's main exercise type, start time and the duration of sessions.

 If you want to host a new training session, you can create it and FitEgo can help you to keep track of its details.